Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Abstract

 \section{Abstract}

-We target at the periodic homogenization of a semi-linear reaction-diffusion-convection system describing filtration combustion, where fast drifts affect the competition between heat and mass transfer processes as well as the interplay between the surface nonlinear chemical reactions and the transport processes.
-To handle the heterogeneity of the medium, we rely on the concept of two-scale convergence with drift to obtain for suitably scaled model parameters the upscaled system of combustion equations together with the effective transport and reaction parameters.
-The main difficulty here is to treat the case of the system combined with the nonlinearity of the surface production.
+We target at the periodic homogenization of a semi-linear reaction-diffusion-convection system describing filtration combustion, where fast drifts are triggered by the competition between heat and mass transfer processes in an asymptotic regime of dominant convection.
+In addition, we consider the interplay between surface nonlinear chemical reactions and transport processes.
+To handle the oscillations occurring due to the heterogeneity of the medium, we rely on the concept of two-scale convergence with drift to obtain, for suitably scaled model parameters, the upscaled system of equations together with effective transport parameters.
+The main difficulty is to treat the case of a coupled multi-physics problem.
+We proceed by extending the results reported by G. Allaire et al. and other related papers in this context to the case of coupled system of evolution equations pertinent to filtration combustion.

 \keywords{ Filtration combustion, thermal dispersion, periodic homogenization, two-scale convergence with drift }

 \MSC{80A25, 35B27, 76M50, 80A32}